gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Security protocols that the group members must use to protect their communication: Group OSCORE.

-* Exact encoding of 'scope': see {{ssec-auth-req}}.
+* Specify the encoding and value of the identifier of group and role of 'scope': see {{ssec-auth-req}}.

-* Negotiation of parameters for signature algorithm and signature keys: three methods are indicated: i) explicit instruction from the Group Manager upon Token POST and response (see {{ssec-token-post}}); ii) explicit instruction from the Group Manager upon trial-and-error group joining (see {{ssec-join-resp}}); iii) pre-knowledge by using the approach based on the CoRE Resource Directory described in {{I-D.tiloca-core-oscore-discovery}}.

 * Profile identifier: coap_group_oscore_app

-* Acceptable values of 'kty': "Group_OSCORE_Security_Context object
+* Acceptable values of 'kty': Group_OSCORE_Security_Context object

-* Format and content of 'group\_policies' entries: three values are defined and registered, as content of the entry "Sequence Number Synchronization Method" (see {{ssec-iana-sn-synch-method-registry}}).
+* Specify the format and content of 'group\_policies' entries: three values are defined and registered, as content of the entry "Sequence Number Synchronization Method" (see {{ssec-iana-sn-synch-method-registry}}).

-* Specify the format and content of 'mgt\_key\_material': no.
+* (Optional) specify the format and content of 'mgt\_key\_material': no.

-* (Optional) specify transport profile of ACE {{I-D.ietf-ace-oauth-authz}} to use between Client and Group Manager: any transport profile of ACE that complies with the requirements in Appendix C of {{I-D.ietf-ace-oauth-authz}}.
+* (Optional) specify the transport profile of ACE {{I-D.ietf-ace-oauth-authz}} to use between Client and Group Manager: any transport profile of ACE that complies with the requirements in Appendix C of {{I-D.ietf-ace-oauth-authz}}.

-* (Optional) specify encoding of public keys, of 'client\_cred', and of 'pub\_keys' if COSE_Keys are not used: none.
+* (Optional) specify the encoding of public keys, of 'client\_cred', and of 'pub\_keys' if COSE_Keys are not used: no.

+* (Optional) specify the acceptable values for parameters related to signature algorithm and signature keys: 'sign_alg' takes values from Tables 5 and 6 of {{RFC8152}}; 'sign_parameters' takes values from the "Counter Signature Parameters" Registry (see Section 9.1 of {{I-D.ietf-core-oscore-groupcomm}}); 'sign_key_parameters' takes values from the "Counter Signature Key Parameters" Registry (see Section 9.2 of {{I-D.ietf-core-oscore-groupcomm}}); 'pub_key_enc' takes values from {{fig-pub-key-enc-values}} in {{ssec-token-post}}.

+* (Optional) specify the negotiation of parameter values for signature algorithm and signature keys, if 'sign_info' and 'pub_key_enc' are not used: pre-knowledge by using the approach based on the CoRE Resource Directory described in {{I-D.tiloca-core-oscore-discovery}}.

 # Document Updates # {#sec-document-updates}